About Sir Harry And the KOGT

 Did You Know Harry....

-- Enlisted in the Army during WWI even though he was a conscientious objector.
+- Drafted and served in the Army during WWI as a medic.
 He didn't object to war itself, he didn't like the weapons of modern warfare.
 So, Harry enlisted as a nurse.

 - Was the oldest living Notary Public in Ohio...and he never charged more than a quarter for his service.